NejaE/learn-re-rework/noetic/quickstart/batteries.md

 ## The Size Of The Battery Compartment

-We ship Magni with a foam cut-out that nicely holds two 1270 format Lead Acid batteries.
+[INSERT IMAGE WITH DIMENSIONS & REDUCE THE TEXT DESCRIPTION] We ship Magni with a styrofoam cut-out that nicely holds two 1270 format Lead Acid batteries.
 Avoid discarding this insert when unpacking.

-The floor of the battery compartment is always at least 205mm x 258mm.
+The floor of the battery compartment is always at least 205 mm x 258 mm.
 Due to manufacturing tolerances it may be larger but that cannot be guaranteed.

-From the floor to the top of the top rails on the side we have 135mm of height.
-Batteries can go up taller to the top flat metal plate and that would be a height of 184mm.
+From the floor to the top of the top rails on the side we have 135 mm of height.
+Batteries can go up taller to the top flat metal plate and that would be a height of 184 mm.
 These measurement are intentionally meant to avoid trying to get so close on a mm of clearance as our manufacturing cannot guarantee mm specs.

 ### Other information That May Help Battery Selection